markmcgrory/python_project/README.md

 python3 console.py
 ```
 #### 4. Starting the app
-- make sure that nothing else is running on your localhost port 4999.
+- Make sure that nothing else is running on your localhost port 4999.
 If so, change the port on the .flaskenv file to a different one (like 5000)
 - start the app
 ```
 #terminal